Walworth, New York

 Walworth is a town in Wayne County, New York, United States named after Reuben Walworth, a state official.
 The population was 9,449 at the 2010 census.

 The Town of Walworth is on the western border of the county and is east of Rochester, New York.
 It has a hamlet, also called Walworth.

 History

-The town was first settled in 1799 when four brothers named Andrew, John, Samuel, and Daniel Millet left their homes in Connecticut, traveled west and became the first settlers in what is now the hamlet of Walworth.
-There they built crude log cabins, the first dwellings in Walworth.
+The town was first settled in 1799 when four brothers — Andrew, John, Samuel, and Daniel Millet — left their homes in Connecticut and became the first settlers in what is now the hamlet of Walworth, building the first log cabins there.

-Stephen and Daniel Douglas, also from Connecticut, located in this area in 1800.
-Stephen Douglas built the first frame house on the southwest corner of the present four corners of the hamlet of Walworth.
-Soon after, they gave their name to this growing community and for a number of years it was known as Douglas Corners.
+Stephen and Daniel Douglas, also from Connecticut, settled in the area in 1800.
+Stephen Douglas built the first frame house at the hamlet's present four corners, and the growing community became known for a time as Douglas Corners.